This trip dossier contains all the information you require for booking this trip. Please print off and read carefully before booking.

 Those wanting to rest the legs today can either relax at the hut or visit the information centre and learn more about the park’s natural history and the feats of pioneering mountaineers.
 By mid-afternoon we have re-united with the heli-hikers and depart Aoraki/Mt Cook to continue our journey south through the Mackenzie Country and over Lindis Pass into the Central Otago region.
 We stay tonight near the shores of Lake Hawea, a glacially formed lake over 35kms in length ringed by mountains.
 We take the night off cooking tonight and dine at a local restaurant.
 Includes breakfast and lunch.

 We drive to Wanaka township this morning, grab a coffee and take a wander around this vibrant lakeside resort town before we drive along Matukituki Valley to the end of the road.
 We shoulder our packs and hike along the valley, perhaps opting to climb up for a view of Rob Roy Glacier.
 Cheeky and inquisitive kea (alpine parrots) often mingle with our group at lunchtime, so we might need to keep an eye on our gear (kea love shiny zips)!

 In the afternoon, we enjoy stunning alpine views as we hike the valley to Aspiring Hut.
 Between high peaks we catch glimpses of the Matterhorn-like Mt Aspiring (3033m).
 Includes breakfast, lunch and dinner.

-Next up is a remarkable drive over the Crown Range, offering breath-taking summit views of Wakitipu Valley and lakes.
+Next up is a remarkable drive over the Crown Range, offering breath-taking summit views of the Wakitipu Basin and lakes.
 By late afternoon, we’re past Te Anau and well on our way to Milford Sound.

 We camp for the next two nights at the beautiful Knobs Flat campsite, relaxing and making the most of the welcome hot showers.
 Includes breakfast, lunch and dinner.